RomanKalkreuth/general-boolean-benchmark-suite-presentation/README.md

 ## General Boolean Function Benchmark Suite

 This repository contains the slides that present our recently published General Boolean Function Benchmark Suite (GBFS) for Genetic Programming (GP).
-GBFB is a benchmark suite that can be used to evaluate the performance and robustness of GP systems in logic synthesis.
+GBFS is a benchmark suite that can be used to evaluate the performance and robustness of GP systems in logic synthesis.

+The paper has been presented at the 17th ACM/SIGEVO Conference on Foundations of Genetic Algorithms (FOGA'23).

 ## Reference